front-lines-org/website/src/content/blog/ukraine/siege_of_chernihiv.md

 ---
 subject: Siege of Chernihiv
 shortDescription: Battle in the 2022 Russian invasion of Ukraine
-description: The siege of Chernihiv was a military engagement in the city of Chernihiv, in Chernihiv Oblast in the north of Ukraine.
+description: The Siege of Chernihiv was a military engagement in the city of Chernihiv, in Chernihiv Oblast in the north of Ukraine.
 It began on 24 February 2022, as part of the northeastern Ukraine offensive, during the 2022 Russian invasion of Ukraine.
 On 4 April 2022, Ukrainian authorities stated that the Russian military had left Chernihiv Oblast.
 author: Wikipedia
-pubDate: 2022-02-19
+pubDate: 2023-06-25
 img: /FileHotel_Ukraine_i.jpg
 ---

-The **siege of Chernihiv** was a military engagement in the city of Chernihiv, in Chernihiv Oblast in the north of Ukraine.
+The **Siege of Chernihiv** was a military engagement in the city of Chernihiv, in Chernihiv Oblast in the north of Ukraine.
 It began on 24 February 2022, as part of the northeastern Ukraine offensive, during the 2022 Russian invasion of Ukraine.
 On 4 April 2022, Ukrainian authorities stated that the Russian military had left Chernihiv Oblast.

 ## Initial battle
 On 24 February 2022, at 03:27 EET (UTC+2), a captain and a corporal from the Russian 11th Guards Air Assault Brigade surrendered to elements of the Armed Forces of Ukraine (ZSU) near Chernihiv.
 On the same day, Ukraine claimed a reconnaissance platoon of the Russian 74th Motorized Rifle Brigade had also surrendered.